 - mind-body exercises

-Mindfulness-based cognitive therapy (MBCT) combines meditation and breathing exercises with cognitive therapy.
+Mindfulness-based cognitive therapy (MBCT) combines meditation and breathing exercises with CBT.

 Interpersonal therapy focuses on your relationships with others, and on problems such as communication difficulties.

-It involves exploring how your mood can influence the way you relate to people close to you.
+It explores how your mood can influence the way you relate to people close to you.

 Dialectical behaviour therapy

-Dialectical behaviour therapy helps you to identify and manage intense emotions.
+Dialectical behaviour therapy (DBT) helps you to identify and manage intense emotions.

 Accessing talking therapy